openPCI/open-tao-pcis/README.md

 > RewriteEngine off

-This prevent TAO from rewriting the URL.
+This prevents TAO from rewriting the URL.

 The URL to this folder is https://your.tao.domain/taosubfolder/openPICs/theroom/game.
 But you can place it whereever you want, also at other domains.